cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 - **Component inheritance**: In the `ue2-dev` stack (`stacks/ue2-dev.yaml` stack config file), the Atmos components `vpc-1` and `vpc-2` inherit from the base component `vpc-defaults`.
 This makes `vpc-1` and `vpc-2` derived components
-- **Principle of abstraction**: In the `ue2-dev` stack, only the relevant information about the derived components in the stack is shown.
+- **Principle of Abstraction**: In the `ue2-dev` stack, only the relevant information about the derived components in the stack is shown.
 All the base component settings are "hidden" (in the imported `catalog`), which reduces the configuration size and complexity
 - **Dynamic Polymorphism**: The derived `vpc-1` and `vpc-2` components override and use the base component properties to be able to provision the same
   Terraform configuration many times but with different settings